Valeriy Gorban: 2008-2009-2013: Prime Rally Team Mentos Ascania Racing

-The 2008 season begins for Valeriy and his team with a change of image – the side of the cars is decorated with the logo of the new title sponsor, the vodka brand Prime.
+The 2008 season begins for Gorban and his team with a change of image – the side of the cars is decorated with the logo of the new title sponsor, the vodka brand Prime.
 This season becomes the worst in Gorban's career – he only finishes twice out of all the races, and never once takes the podium.
 This results in the team falling to the third place in the standings.
 As a result, cooperation with Prime ceases, and in the new season, a new sponsor was required.

 In 2009, the name of the Gorban team appears for the first time the name of its main company – Ascania.
 The season of 2009 did not become a breakthrough, although he brought the pilot the first podium in the Bukovina rally in two years, and the team headed by him returned to the top of the standings.
 But 2010 turned out to be much more successful.